 - 1 tsp Sesame oil

-Use some of the leftover oil in the skillet to stir-fry the garlic cloves, spring onion, and sliced jalapeño pepper.
+- Garnishes: Use some of the leftover oil in the skillet to stir-fry the garlic cloves, spring onion, and sliced jalapeño pepper.
 Add 1 tsp sesame oil.
 Return pork chops to the pan and stir-fry all together for about 30 seconds.
+Let pork chops rest for 5 minutes.